LupusTenera/PWC/README.md

 I am further planning to work this week at the front end.

 Currently I am working to implement Felgo.
-When I am finished I will work on Google firebase
+When I am finished I will work on Google firebase.

+I configured Felgo for iOs although I am searching for a way to make it also compatible with android.